A. The fifth trumpet brings demonic locusts from the bottomless pit.

 And they had as king over them the angel of the bottomless pit, whose name in Hebrew is Abaddon, but in Greek he has the name Apollyon.

 a.
 And they had as king over them: This is another indication that these creatures are not literal locusts.
-The Bible tells us that literal locusts have no king, and these do.
-Proverbs 30:27 says, The locusts have no king, yet they all advance in ranks.
+The Bible tells us that literal locusts have no king: The locusts have no king, yet they all advance in ranks (Proverbs 30:27).
+Yet these particular locusts do have a king.

 b.
 Whose name in Hebrew is Abaddon: Their king is given a name.
 Abaddon and Apollyon both have the same thought of destruction or torment (perdition).